-ARTICLE 37 - DURATION OF THE AGREEMENT
+ARTICLE 36 - DURATION OF THE AGREEMENT

-This Agreement, including all Letters of Agreement executed under the parties' prior agreement, takes effect on July 1, 2008, and remains in full force and effect through June 30, 2011.
+This Agreement, including all Letters of Agreement executed under the parties' prior agreement, takes effect on July 1, 2011, and remains in full force and effect through June 30, 2014.
 This Agreement remains in effect from year to year thereafter, provided, however, that either party may give the other party written notice of its desire to terminate the Agreement or effect changes therein.
-Such written notice shall be served upon the other party between September 1 through September 30, 2009.
-If either party serves such notice, the parties shall meet to negotiate such termination, modifications, or amendments by the first week in October of 2009, unless otherwise mutually agreed.
+Such written notice shall be served upon the other party between September 1 and September 30, 2013.
+If either party serves such notice, the parties shall meet to negotiate such termination, modifications, or amendments by the first week in October of 2013, unless otherwise mutually agreed.
 Nothing herein precludes the termination, modification, or amendment of this Agreement at any time by written mutual consent of the parties.